 Emilie Autumn has always had one pirate captain since the first Asylum tour in 2007.
 The first was Captain Vecona who was also the Asylum seamstress and left the Bloody Crumpets after the first 2008 tour.
 The second was Captain Maggot who took over in fall 2008, she appears to be far more popular of a captain owing to her more pirate-y feel including being a drunkard who speaks like a pirate and having a costume that looks more like a pirate.
 She also is a circus performer in the real world, during the tours she stilt walks and hula-hoops...EA's shows take place in a victorian asylum...

-German metal band Running Wild is one of the first metal bands to pick up the pirate image.
+German metal band Running Wild is one of the first metal bands to pick up the pirate image, starting with their third album Under Jolly Roger.
 Their songs on the subject take cues from Type 2 pirates.

 The Arrogant Worms have "The Last Saskatchewan Pirate", who, according to the song, plunders ships on the Saskatchewan river, "stealing wheats and barley and all the other grains".
 Including, somehow, from the "mighty shores" of Regina (which is nowhere near the river but does include Wascana Lake).